kamil-kw/bmi-calculator/README.md

 As a final implementation the colors as visual features were added to improve overall UX, ensuring that users see clearly what is happening.

-The additional functions updated at the last day were, check if character is placed to avoid enter presing without any data and check for special character, to cover all potential keyboard inputs which user can insert.
+The additional functions updated at the last day were:
+* program check if there was any input made prior of pressing enter button.
+If no entry made and user press the enter button system will come back with error message.
+* check to disable user from entering special characters.
+If special character entered, error message will be displayed.

 Each function works correctly and was tested multiple times with multiple scenarios - [See testing photos](#testing).